-Weekly Quizzes: 9 quizzes of 5 points each = 45% of total grade.
+Weekly Quizzes: 3 quizzes of 10 points each = 30% of total grade.

 - Short, in-class quiz each week (during tutorial) - These quizzes require students to identify figures, time periods, and topics from readings and lectures.
-Students may also be asked to put major events and figures into historical order.
+Students may also be asked to put major events and figures into historical order. - I will provide lists of terms and figures that you should know.